FerretDB/FerretDB/website/blog/2023-01-17-ferretdb-0-8-1-version-release.md

 ```

 Additionally, we are continuously improving our authentication and security process.
-And for that reason, we've also included a way to validate a client's TLS certificate when the root CA certificate is provided.
+And for that reason, we've also included a way to validate a client's TLS certificate when the root CA certificate is provided, and reject connections without valid certificates.
-In essence, this makes it possible to configure FerretDB to validate a client's certificates against the given CA certificate and reject connections without valid certificates.

 ## Documentation

 Our documentation is also not left out from this round of improvements.
-The biggest change is that addition of the FerretDB blog which was built on Docusaurus– an open source software, and which now resides in our centralized FerretDB repository.
+The biggest change is that addition of the FerretDB blog which was built on Docusaurus– an open source software - and which now resides in our centralized FerretDB repository.

 We've added a section for CLI flags and environment variables.
 On top of that, we've reformatted our documentation setup to ensure that the deployment URL is visible in logs and can be previewed, and we also added comments and warnings about Git LFS.

-This is just the tip of a iceberg.
-We have more changes in the works!

 To learn about other changes on FerretDB 0.8.1, please read [our release notes](https://github.com/FerretDB/FerretDB/releases/tag/v0.8.1).